 “Countless children have benefited from teachers who in turn learned from Dr. McMillan,” said Mohamed Ahmedna, dean of the College of Agriculture and Environmental Sciences.
 “Her dedication to teaching and devotion to her students set a standard of excellence for all of us.”

 In 2007, McMillan was recognized as the Academic Advisor of the Year by the College of Agriculture and Environmental Sciences.
 In 2011, she received the Outstanding Teacher of the Year Award from the College of Agriculture and Environmental Sciences and the Award for Excellence in Teaching from the N.C.
 A&T Chapter of Gamma Sigma Delta.
 She received the Early Childhood Champion Award from Guilford Child Development in 2017.

 She is an inspiration to her colleagues as well as her students.

 “Dr. Valerie Jarvis McMillan has served as a wonderful mentor and colleague since my arriving in 2004,” said Meeshay Williams-Wheeler, Ph.D., an associate professor of child development and family studies.
 “She holds high expectations of her college students – with accountability and respect for the profession.
 Her passion and commitment to teaching and educating young children is exceptional.”

 A faculty member at N.C.
 A&T since 2000, McMillan earned both her B.S. in Child Development (Early Childhood Education) and M.Ed. in Elementary Counseling at South Carolina State University, and a Ph.D. degree in Human Development and Family Studies (Early Childhood Education) at Iowa State University.

-Each Excellence in Teaching awardee will receive a commemorative bronze medallion and a $12,500 cash prize.
-BOG members will present the awards during each campus’s spring commencement ceremony.
+Each Excellence in Teaching awardee receives a commemorative bronze medallion and a $12,500 cash prize.